PhonologicalCorpusTools/SLPAA/docs/source/signing_space.rst

 b) Angled circular directions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Sometimes circular shapes are traced within an **angled plane** rather than one of the :ref:`cardinal planes`, as in `SOCIALIZE <https://www.handspeak.com/word/index.php?id=2014>`_ and `TWIRL <https://asl-lex.org/visualization/?sign=twirl>`_.
-In this case, code the angled plane of movement by finding the applicable component planes (as described in :ref:`Angled planes<angled_planes>` above), and then continue to code the circular direction by selecting each of the component directions within their respective component (cardinal) planes.
+Sometimes circular shapes are traced within an **angled plane** rather than one of the :ref:`cardinal_planes`, as in `SOCIALIZE <https://www.handspeak.com/word/index.php?id=2014>`_ and `TWIRL <https://asl-lex.org/visualization/?sign=twirl>`_.
+In this case, code the angled plane of movement by finding the applicable component planes (as described in the note on angled planes above), and then continue to code the circular direction by selecting each of the component directions within their respective component (cardinal) planes.

 See the following illustration for how this works: